Jake Miller (singer)

-Jacob Harris Miller (born November 28, 1992) is an American singer, songwriter and rapper.
+Jacob Harris Miller is an American singer, songwriter and rapper.
 In 2013, Miller released his debut album Us Against Them.
 In 2016, Miller's 7-song EP titled Overnight was released.
 He later released his second album, 2:00am in LA, as an independent artist in 2017, followed by his third album Silver Lining in 2018.
 In 2019, he released the EP Based on a True Story, which he largely produced in his own bedroom.